sam39333/API/README.md

 Events Ticket App

-The Ticket  App allows users to easily browse and see available tickets in their areafor upcoming events.
+The Ticket  App allows users to easily browse and see available tickets in their area for upcoming events.
 It offers the following features:

 1. Ticket Display: The app showcases a collection of tickets with detailed information such as title, city, date and time and weather.